Contact surgery numbers: Introduction

 \subsubsection{The \texorpdfstring{$3$}{3}-sphere}

 We first state the results for $S^3$.
-In order to do so, we first need to recall the classification of contact structures on $S^3$ by Eliashberg~\cite{El89,El92} and introduce some notation.
+To do so, we first need to recall the classification of contact structures on $S^3$ by Eliashberg~\cite{El89,El92} and introduce some notation.

 Let $\xist$ be the unique tight contact structure on $S^3$.
-This is the unique contact manifold with vanishing contact surgery number.
+This is the unique contact manifold with a vanishing contact surgery number.
 Overtwisted contact structures on $S^3$, up to isotopy, are in one-to-one correspondence with plane fields, up to homotopy; which in turn can be indexed by the integers.
-This indexing can be done with Gompf's $\de_3$-invariant from ~\cite{Go98} (where it is denoted by $\theta$).
+This indexing can be done with Gompf's $\de_3$-invariant from~\cite{Go98} (where it is denoted by $\theta$ but is normalized differently).
 Here we choose the normalization of the $\de_3$-invariant such that $\de_3(\xist)=0$.

-With this normalization the $\de_3$-invariants of contact structures on homology spheres take values in the integers.
+With this normalization, the $\de_3$-invariants of contact structures on homology spheres take values in the integers.
 We denote the unique overtwisted contact structure on a homology sphere $M$ with $\de_3$-invariant equal to $n\in\Z$ by $\xi_n$.

 \begin{thm3} An overtwisted contact structure on $S^3$ has $\cs=1$ if and only if its $\de_3$-invariant is of the form